kb1907/CLI-Tool-with-Python/README.md

 # CLI-Tool-with-Python

+- This basic command line tool gives us size and number of rows of files.
-Basic Command line tool with Python
+- This command line tool only uses Python withouth any external dependencies.